Digitalization Of Logistics –

 Consider trade documents – daunting for many.
 But an online solution can help.
 For instance, FedEx Electronic Trade Documents automates documents for customs clearance to allow paperwork processing while the shipment is on its way.
 This simple solution is great for saving time and minimizing delays at customs, even for first-time international shippers.

 Stacking up different types of tech is the real gamechanger.
-At FedEx, the integration of robotics, sensors and IoT (Internet of Things) will help us move toward better efficiencies in delivering everything from large freight to small parcels.
+At FedEx, the integration of robotics, sensors and IoT (Internet of Things) – with a data driven mindset - will help us better efficiencies in delivering everything - from large freight to small parcels.
 For real-time tracking of shipments, AI can already route trucks based on current road conditions; autonomous vehicles can unload, stack and re-load containers faster; blockchain shipping solutions can reduce transit times and accelerate payments.

 Remain open to digital solutions

 True – we can’t all develop robots to help our businesses run more smoothly.
 But think about technology as more than a tool to improve your business operations.
-Tech should be at the foundation of all of your business processes.
 By truly embracing digital innovations and keeping customers at the core of everything you do, global possibilities will be within your reach.

 Looking for more exciting stories on tech and innovation?
 Check out our latest news and updates here.